-How a will debt management plan help me?
+How will a debt management plan help me?

 A Debt Management Plan will help you manage all of your current debt by working out a monthly payment plan designed specifically to fit with your financial means.

 By consolidating your payments into one, affordable monthly payment, you can relieve yourself of the pressures of having to pay back multiple debts at once.
-Generally, though not always, your creditors will freeze the interest and penalties on your debts so that your reducing your monthly payment doesn't have significant adverse effects in the long run on the amount you need to pay back.
+Generally, though not always, your creditors will freeze the interest and penalties on your debts so that you are reducing your monthly payment doesn't have significant adverse effects in the long run on the amount you need to pay back.

 With a DMP, you can take control of all of your current debt without needing to take out any more credit, as you would with, say, a debt consolidation loan